There are two basic types of consumer bankruptcy, Chapter 7 and Chapter 13.

 Chapter 7 of the U.S. Bankruptcy Code is “liquidation”.
 Debtors with property not covered by exemptions will find a trustee administering or liquidating property to pay creditors.
 But in the end, most or all debt is discharged.
 Usually, Chapter 7 bankruptcy takes about four months.
 Many filers find most or all of their property exempt.
 They make it through the process unscathed.

 Chapter 13 is a reorganization.
 The automatic stay of bankruptcy gives immediate protection against creditors upon filing.
 Then, arrearages on secured loans and, depending on the case, a percentage of unsecured debts are paid in a chapter 13 plan over 3 to 5 years through monthly plan payments.
 Chapter 13 bankruptcy is for individuals only.
-Chapter 11 bankruptcy is for businesses and for individuals with very large debts.
+So, Chapter 11 bankruptcy is for businesses and for individuals with very large debts.
 Chapter 12 provides reorganization for farmers and fishermen.

 BANKRUPTCY BASICS: CHAPTER 7